Need a texting plan to engage your current students? We've got you covered.

 Let’s be honest — everyone likes to be recognized for great work.
 One way to stand out — on campus and throughout the industry — is to be an advocate for texting students.
 Why?
 Because it shows that you’re using innovative solutions to address specific challenges, improve student outcomes, and get better results.

 At Mongoose, we’re a great source to help you get the word out and promote yourself and your institution.
-If you’d like to be a part of our latest webinars, podcasts, and case studies, contact us here.
+If you’d like to be a part of our latest virtual events, podcasts, and case studies, contact us here.

 Creating, implementing, and managing a texting communications plan for current students takes planning, collaboration, and ongoing work.
 But the results are truly transformative.
 Texting can help you achieve your objectives in student success, engagement, retention — and far beyond.